A dialog between cell adhesion and topology at the core of morphogenesis

 { Consider the set of different potential topologies $g_1, . . .,g_N$ made of $n$ cells and contacts therein, $\Omega(n)$, each with its energy in equilibrium $E_\alpha(g_i)$ given a relative adhesion strength $\alpha$.
 The probability of observing a certain configuration $g_i$ in equilibrium is:

-where $\beta$ acts as the inverse of the strength of random fluctuations, $G_\alpha(g_i)$ is the (Gibbs) free energy accounting for the contribution of the energy of the packing $g_i$. $G_\alpha(g_i)$ is derived from the contributions of the packing internal energy, $E_\alpha(g_i)$, see eq. (\ref{eq:hamiltonian_n}) and the entropy $S(g_i)$, which, roughly speaking, accounts for the existing symmetries within the packing \cite{meng2010free}, leading to:
+where $\beta$ acts as the inverse of the strength of random fluctuations in the contacts, i.e., plays the role of the inverse of an {\em effective} temperature ---not to be confused with the {\em thermodynamic} temperature, which is derived from stochastic fluctuations at smaller scales of the system. $G_\alpha(g_i)$ plays the role of free energy of the packing $g_i$. $G_\alpha(g_i)$ is derived from the contributions of the packing energy, $E_\alpha(g_i)$, see eq. (\ref{eq:hamiltonian_n}) plus an additional term accounting for the configurational entropy, $S(g_i)$, which, roughly speaking, accounts for the existing symmetries within the packing \cite{meng2010free}, leading to:

-One can then compute the probability of transitioning between two configurations or {\em microstates} $g_i,g_j$ at constant $\alpha$ in a quasi-static way:
+Under the assumption of detailed balance \cite{gardiner2009stochastic}, one can then compute the probability of transitioning between two configurations $g_i,g_j$ at constant $\alpha$:

-Under smooth changes of $\alpha$, such balance of transition probabilities may change the equilibrium distribution described in eq. (\ref{eq:equilibrium}).
-Each equilibrium distribution describes a {\em macrostate} and, upon changes in $\alpha$, the probability of transitioning between macrostate $\Sigma$ to macrostate $\Sigma'$ obeys the following condition:

-where $F(\Sigma)$ and $F(\Sigma')$ stand for the (Helmholtz) free energy of macrostates $\Sigma$ and $\Sigma'$, respectively.
-In consequence, upon changes on $\alpha$, some configurations that were highly probable may become improbable but, in turn, some configurations will become more probable.
-If this happens, {\em one expects topological rearrangements to take place}.} } }
+Under changes of $\alpha$ the equilibrium distribution described in eq. (\ref{eq:equilibrium}) will change, and so will do the probabilities of transition from one state to another.
+In consequence, upon changes on $\alpha$, some configurations that were highly probable may become less but, in turn, some other configurations may become more probable.
+If this happens, topological rearrangements will occur.